To apply to the DRSc program, you must:

 The Department’s Admissions Committee will reviews all applications at the same time, regardless of when it was received.
 Applications are accepted every two years starting in August of an odd year with a deadline of February 1 of an even year.
-For example the application for the 2018 cohort opened in August of 2017 and closed on February 1, 2018.
-For consideration, all application materials must be received by the February 1 deadline.
+The 2020 cohort application opened in August of 2019 and will close on February 1, 2020.

 You may apply online through the USC Graduate Admissions website.
 You will find the “Doctor of Regulatory Science (DRSc)” program after selecting the “USC School of Pharmacy”.
 Please arrange to have transcripts and test scores sent to USC in time to meet the February 1st deadline.